Symptoms Of Dementia

 • Losing the ability to perform everyday tasks

-Early symptoms of dementia across genders
+Early signs across genders

 Dementia warning signs may vary from person to person.
 There are also some differences for certain groups of people.
-For example, signs of dementia in men may be somewhat different from signs of dementia in women.
+For example, signs of this disease in men may be somewhat different from signs in women.
 Verbal skills can deteriorate in dementia, but the rate of mental decline in these abilities is typically faster for women than for men.
 Women often have memory problems earlier in the course of dementia than men, too.
 Men who have depression are also more likely to develop dementia than women.

 Different types of dementia